pleabargain/EnglishHelpsYourCareer/idioms.md

 *  If something sticks or stands out like a sore thumb, it is clearly and obviously different from the things that are around
 *  it.
 # Stick to your guns
-*  If you stick to your guns, you keep your position even though people attack or criticise you.
+*  If you stick to your guns, you keep your position even though people attack or criticize you.
 # Stick your neck out
 *  If you stick you neck out, you take a risk because you believe in something.
 # Stick your neck out